codeHokage1/secureUpload/README.md

-# Secure-Upload: Secured and Easy File Storing & Sharing
+# Secure-Upload: secure and easy File Storing & Sharing
 Similar to Google Drive, Dropbox and iCloud but here, you wouldn't need to open an account.
 Simply upload a file and choose whether to have the file passworded.
 Voila!
 You've got your sharable link.

 Link to project :link: : https://secureupload.onrender.com/